 -The San Jose Metro

-For 13 years he was the Producing Artistic Director of Greater Boston’s New Repertory Theatre, overseeing its remarkable rise to becoming one of New England’s leading mid-size theaters.
+For 13 years he was the Producing Artistic Director of Greater Boston’s New Repertory Theatre, overseeing its remarkable rise to become one of New England’s leading mid-size theaters.
 He was awarded the Norton Prize for Sustained Excellence from the Boston Theatre Critics Association for his body of work there.
 At New Rep his award-winning productions included The Clean House, Sweeney Todd, Rosencrantz and Guildenstern are Dead, A Streetcar Named Desire, Ragtime, Waiting for Godot, Into the Woods, The Threepenny Opera, The Pillowman, Quills and The Weir.
 His original rock musical adaptation of Moliere's Scapin opened there in 2002.
 In 2006 he created the series called Their Voices which presented programs including plays, films, and symposia exploring personal artistic responses to the Israeli Palestinian crisis.
 His world premiere at New Rep of Bill W. and Dr. Bob enjoyed an extended run off-Broadway at New World Stages in New York.
 His production of According to Tip, about Tip O'Neill starring Ken Howard also moved to a commercial run after New Rep. He also created a collaborative program with Brandeis University where exceptional third year graduate students in acting interned at New Rep and had the opportunity to earn AEA membership.

 His musical adaptation of A Christmas Carol has been staged in several states and Canada, and continues to be produced annually at Portland Stage in Oregon.
-Using intricate musical arrangements of period Victorian carols (arrangements by Anna Lackaff), it is a very faithful adaptation to Dickens, and is available for licensing.
+Using intricate musical arrangements of period Victorian carols (arrangements by Anna Lackaff), it is a faithful adaptation of Dickens, and is available for licensing.
 His rock musical adaptation of Moliere's Scapin, written with composer Haddon Kime, is also available for licensing.
-The Snow Queen, co-written with Haddon Kime and Kirsten Brandt, was called "A Fairy Tale That Rocks" by The New York Times in July, 2014, and will soon make its way around the world.
+The Snow Queen, co-written with Haddon Kime and Kirsten Brandt, was called "A Fairy Tale That Rocks" by The New York Times in July, 2014, has been staged on multiple continents and continues to be produced.